Dan Koppen: New England Patriots

 After starting the first nine games in the 2005 season, Koppen was derailed by a shoulder injury he sustained in a November 13 game against the Miami Dolphins.
 He was placed on injured reserve following the game.

 In the 2006 season, however, Koppen returned to his role as the Patriots' starting center.
 On October 12, 2006, the Patriots announced they had signed Koppen to a five-year, $20 million contract extension.
 Koppen finished the 2006 season starting each of the Patriots' 16 regular season games.
 In the 2006 season, Koppen allowed only two sacks and committing only two penalties for the entire season.

-In 2007, Koppen missed one game due to a foot injury, but start the other 15 games.
-For the 2007 season, he did not allow a single sack and helped lead the Patriots to the only perfect 16-0 season in NFL history.
+In 2007, Koppen missed one game due to a foot injury, but started the other 15 games.
+For the 2007 season, he did not allow a single sack and helped lead the Patriots to the only perfect 16–0 season in NFL history.
 The following season, in 2008, Koppen was selected as a starter in the 2008 Pro Bowl, his first appearance in the game.

-In both the 2009 and 2010 seasons, Koppen started all 16 games for each season.
+In both the 2009 and 2010 season, Koppen started all 16 games for each season.
 In the 2009 season, he was a member of an offensive line that allowed the fewest sacks (18) by a Patriots offensive line since the NFL's 1978 move to a 16-game schedule.

 In August 2007, Patriots head coach Bill Belichick said the following of Koppen:

 Koppen was named to the Patriots' All-Decade team for 2000s in 2010.
 In 2010, Koppen also again started all 16 games for the Patriots.

 In a Week 1 matchup in the 2011 season against the Miami Dolphins, Koppen fractured his ankle.
 On September 21, he was placed on injured reserve.

-Koppen was released on August 31, 2012 during the Patriots' final roster cuts prior to the 2012 season.
+Koppen was released on August 31, 2012, during the Patriots' final roster cuts prior to the 2012 season.

 For eight of Tom Brady's 20 years as Patriots' quarterback, Koppen was the Patriots' offensive center responsible for snapping him the ball.

-Denver Broncos (2012–2013)
+Denver Broncos

 Two weeks after being released by the Patriots, on September 10, 2012, Koppen agreed to a one-year deal with the Denver Broncos.
 On July 28, 2013, Koppen suffered a torn ACL during training camp and missed the entire 2013 season.
-He announced his NFL retirement following the 2013 season.
+He announced his retirement from the NFL following the 2013 season.

 NFL legacy

-In addition to being a member of two Super Bowl-winning teams with the New England Patriots and being named to the Pro Bowl in 2007, Koppen is believed to be the only NFL offensive center ever to have snapped to two of the most successful quarterbacks in NFL history, Tom Brady (during Koppen's 2003 to 2011 career with the Patriots), and Peyton Manning (during Koppen's career with the Broncos in 2012 and 2013).
+In addition to being a member of two Super Bowl-winning teams with the New England Patriots and being named to the Pro Bowl in 2007, Koppen is believed to be the only NFL offensive center ever to have snapped to two of the most successful quarterbacks in NFL history, Tom Brady, during Koppen's 2003 to 2011 career with the Patriots, and Peyton Manning, during Koppen's career with the Broncos in 2012 and 2013.